Hindu iconography: Murti

 Murtis (Sanskrit: मूर्ति) are sacred works of art, primarily in the form of statues and paintings, which serve as representations of divinity, for use during religious devotion.
 Murtis are a huge part of contemporary mainstream Hindu culture and often hold significant sentimental value in many Hindu homes.
 Many believe that murtis are vessels that capture the essence of gods, which helps the devotees focus and concentrate during prayers.
 Although there are many Hindu gods, the most common murtis are depictions of Ganesha, Hanuman, Shiva, and Lakshmi.
-Each deity appeals to certain aspects of human life, for example Lakshmi is the goddess of fortune and the embodiment of love, while Hanuman is worshiped for strength and loyalty.
+Each deity appeals to certain aspects of human life, for example Lakshmi is the goddess of fortune and the embodiment of love, while Hanuman is worshipped for strength and loyalty.

 Goddess Durga and a pantheon of other gods and goddesses being worshipped during Durga Puja Festival in Kolkata.
 This image was taken in Block - G.D, Saltlake Durga Puja 2018 in North Kolkata.